HoGentTIN/linux-training-hogent/modules/shell_globbing/050_shell_file_globbing_solution.md

     file( file1 file10 file11 file 2 file2 File2 File3 file33 filea fileA fileá fileà fileå fileAAA fileAB
     ```

     > A disadvantage is that you can't see properties of the files, like permissions, owner, group, size, and date.
-For this, you can use `stat`.
+For this, you can use `stat`, e.g. `stat -c '%A %h %U %G %s %y %n' *`.